-What could be more perfect on a cold winter day than a big bowl of hot Vegetable Beef Soup.
+There is nothing more perfect on a cold winter day than a big bowl of homemade vegetable beef soup.

 Now, if you love okra, you're thinking what a shame to cook the okra until you don't know it's there.
 I agree with that.
 My personal preference is to cook it until it's done and no more, but this secret will work if you got non-okra-lovers in your midst.

 On the other hand, if you're a lover of all things southern and all things fried don't miss out on our healthy version: Air Fryer Okra is still crispy and tasty but uses only a fine mist of oil.

 If you're a soup lover like we are you'll want to check out our Black Bean Soup with Ham, and easy She-Crab Soup.
 Italian Sausage Soup is a twist on a vegetable soup and we've given it a couple of fun southern twists.

 If at all possible use homemade beef stock.
 It beats anything from a can or carton like a drum.
 And, it's a great way to use up beef bones and trimmings that would otherwise get thrown away.

 We wrote a post a while back that gives detailed instructions on how to make beef stock.
 Be sure to check that out.

 If you don't have time for making stock you can make a really good soup anyway, but do be sure to buy stock instead of broth.
 Do you know what the difference is between the two?
 Our previous post explains.

 One of the great things about making this soup is that you can use up bits of whatever vegetables you have on hand.
 There are certain vegetables that I always use, like the okra I mentioned above.